scality/RestBlockDriver/README.md

                                   notice, info, debug)
   * req_timeout: timeout for requests
   * nb_req_retries: number of retries before aborting a Request
-  * mirror_conn_timeout: timeout for connecting to a mirror
+  * server_conn_timeout: timeout for connecting to a server
   * thread_pool_size: size of the thread pool of each device

 Volume Provisioning
 ====================

-Currently, the driver does not yet support failover between multiple mirrors providing the same repository of volumes, but it is nonetheless a feature that we are aiming for.
-For this reason, we chose to provide a facility to manage the mirrors the driver is associated to, and then the usual operations will operate on one of those mirrors.
+Currently, the driver does not yet support failover between multiple servers providing the same repository of volumes, but it is nonetheless a feature that we are aiming for.
+For this reason, we chose to provide a facility to manage the server urls the driver is associated to, and then the usual operations will operate on one of those.

-For this reason we provide you with three /sys files controlling the mirrors:
+For this reason we provide you with three /sys files controlling the URLs to the servers:
- * mirrors: allows listing the mirrors currently available/configured
+ * urls: allows listing the server urls currently available/configured
- * add\_mirrors: allows adding one or more mirrors to the driver
+ * add\_urls: allows adding one or more server urls to the driver
- * remove\_mirrors: allows removing one or more mirrors from the driver
+ * remove\_urls: allows removing one or more server urls from the driver

 Then, the following management files are available:
  * create: allows creating a volume file on the storage